Hazy days in China | Pictures | Reuters

 Tourists wearing masks visit Tiananmen Square in Beijing, March 9, 2013.
 REUTERS/Kim Kyung-Hoon

-A view of downtown Shanghai on a hazy day, May 15, 2012.
-REUTERS/Carlos Barria

-A man does pull-ups as part of his morning exercise on a hazy day in Hefei, Anhui province, March 30, 2014.
-REUTERS/Stringer
+A woman wearing a mask rides her bicycle along a street on a hazy morning in Beijing, February 28, 2013.
+REUTERS/China Daily

+A woman wearing a mask rides her bicycle along a street on a hazy morning in Beijing, February 28, 2013.
+REUTERS/China Daily

-Cars drive on the Three Ring Road amid the heavy haze in Beijing, February 26, 2014.
+Vehicles drive on the Third Ring Road on a very hazy winter day in Beijing, January 12, 2013.
 REUTERS/Jason Lee

-A staff member of the Beijing Municipal Environmental Protection Monitoring Center works at its monitoring room of the air quality forecast and warning center in Beijing, May 21, 2015.
-REUTERS/Kim Kyung-Hoon

-A group of expatriates walk along the Bund as they distribute face masks to pedestrians to raise awareness of air pollution in downtown Shanghai, January 24, 2013.
-REUTERS/Carlos Barria

-An elderly man exercises in the morning as he faces chimneys emitting smoke behind buildings across the Songhua river in Jilin, Jilin province, February 24, 2013.
-REUTERS/Stringer
+Vehicles drive on the Third Ring Road on a very hazy winter day in Beijing, January 12, 2013.
+REUTERS/Jason Lee

+The China Central Television building is seen next to a construction site in heavy haze in Beijing's central business district, January 14, 2013.
+REUTERS/Jason Lee

+The China Central Television building is seen next to a construction site in heavy haze in Beijing's central business district, January 14, 2013.
+REUTERS/Jason Lee

-A traffic policeman signals to drivers during a smoggy day in Harbin, Heilongjiang province, October 21, 2013.
+A woman rides along a street on a hazy day in Haozhou, Anhui province, January 24, 2013.
 REUTERS/China Daily

+A woman rides along a street on a hazy day in Haozhou, Anhui province, January 24, 2013.
+REUTERS/China Daily

+A woman wearing a mask walks along a street on a hazy day in Beijing, January 29, 2013.
+REUTERS/Suzie Wong

 The financial district of Pudong is seen on a hazy day in Shanghai, January 21, 2013.
 REUTERS/Aly Song